 The accommodation of the medical school has been planned throughout for a maximum annual intake of 200 students.
-It will be equipped with the most modern aids to teaching and research, and this equipment is being procured.
+It is being equipped with the most modern aids to teaching and research.

 The medical school of the University of New South Wales is developing its clinical facilities in and around existing hospitals related to the campus.
 Two general hospitals will be chiefly concerned.